deathtothecorporation/plunder-docs/sire/intro.md

 [Elm](https://elm-lang.org/) - will compile to PLAN.
-At that point, much Plunder development - including full-stack web applications - will be accomplished by writing in those languages only, leaving Sire mainly responsible for code that likely needs to be jetted or otherwise optimized (like new crypto libraries, say).
+At that point, much Plunder development - including full-stack web applications - will be accomplished by writing in those languages only, leaving Sire mainly responsible for code that likely needs to be optimized (like new crypto libraries, say).

 Until that time, we'll be writing Sire.
 But since our immediate goal for the moment is to build a cog that runs and does some stuff, we're not going to learn